recaptime-dev/legal-policies/docs/mod-policies/coc-enforcement.md

 We follow the general advice on the version of Contributor Convenant our current code of conduct were adopted.

-## Application of Consequence Ladder into Recap Time Squad's
+## Application of Consequence Ladder into Recap Time Squad community

 ### Warning (either simple or formal)